Is Your Outdated Office Hurting Production Numbers?

 We also recommended the doctor create a checklist for whoever is responsible for cleaning.
 This helps ensure things like spider webs and fingerprints are taken care of.

 Finally, we talked to the doctor about decorations for the walls.
 While he didn’t have anything up at all, some doctors opt to hang pictures they just happen to like.
-That’s certainly better than nothing, but it’s much more effective to place photos of families showing off beautiful smiles that you created.
+While that’s better than nothing, it’s much more effective to place photos of families showing off beautiful smiles that you created.
 Posters promoting services you offer, such as clear aligners and whitening, are also good options.
 When patients see the posters, they might be prompted to ask you about those services.

 Patients certainly have noticed the update.
 Many of them have made comments to the doctor and his team about how much they love the practice’s new look and feel.
 Team members are happier to come to work each day and patient retention numbers as well as productivity are on the rise.